started to play a more and more active role in

 In 1958 the wrote their Finishing Stroke intended it to be their last and closing off a period.
 Fred sold his collection of short stories to the University of Texas and even for two semesters found himself on campus as a professor of creative writing.

 The following period was one where mostly they made money from their creation, "new" stories were often revamped old ones or ghostwritten by others.
 This fourth series of Ellery Queen stories indicates that the author is still willing to experiment with the strict deductive tradition.
 It tended to return to puzzle aspects, setting the mysteries in artificial, restricted environments, and explorations of new facets of themes Queen had dealt with in earlier books.
 Close reading of the Ellery Queen stories reveals a number of recurring themes, besides the obvious devices of fair play and the dying message.
 Nevins suggests at least 25, although the number may vary according to how you make distinctions between devices.

 In the late 60s Manfred suffered a series of heart attacks which forced him to lose a great deal of weight.
 Furthermore among other psychological ailments he suffered writer's block.
 Science-fiction writers Theodore Sturgeon and Avram Davidson were brought in unaccredited to turn the Dannay outlines into new Queen novels.
 The other non-Queen novels who were farmed out and revised by Lee only added to the confusion.

-fullest.
-In December 1978 Fred appeared as himself in two TV episodes of the
+Fred also appeared as himself, in December 1978 in two TV episodes of the

 Pleasure" (with Stanley Ellin, Brian Garfield, Denis Healey) and "Puzzles,